 Or yellow with blue rings.

-In the first two lines the speaker begins with a strange metaphor comparing the complexity of a certain group of people to “white night-gowns.”
-He sees these gowns as being the most plain, simple items one could wear.
+In the first two lines of ‘Disillusionment of Ten O’Clock’ the speaker begins with a strange metaphor comparing the complexity of a certain group of people to “white night-gowns.”
+He sees these gowns as being the plainest, simple items one could wear.
 In the case of the specific place he is talking about, everyone wears them.
 They are so prevalent it seems like the “houses are haunted” by their presence.

 Due to the fact that hauntings are not typically considered to be good things, it is clear the speaker is passing a negative judgment on the night-gown wearers.
 He is bothered by their lack of creativity.

-He goes on to list out a number of colours that the night gowns are not.
+He goes on to list out a number of colors that the nightgowns are not.
 The speaker expresses regret over the fact that none of the night-gowns are “green.”
 This is only the beginning though.
 If it were up to him they would also be “purple with green rings” or “yellow with blue rings.”

 A reader should take note of the use of anaphora and epistrophe in lines four through six.
 Stevens starts these lines with the same word, “or” and ends them “rings.”
 The use of repetition ensures a reader will truly feel the speaker’s conviction.
 He really does wish that color, or diversity appeared more often.